triv321/loganalyzer/README.md

 > A robust and reusable Bash script for parsing web server logs to identify and rank the sources of '404 Not Found' errors.

-This project is the second deliverable of the "AI Infrastructure Engineer Roadmap."
-It builds upon foundational command-line skills by chaining together powerful text-processing utilities to create a practical data analysis pipeline.
+This project builds upon foundational command-line skills by chaining together powerful text-processing utilities to create a practical data analysis pipeline.

 ## Overview